line/centraldogma-go/CONTRIBUTING.md

-## How to contribute to Central Dogma project
+## How to contribute to Central Dogma Go project

 First of all, thank you so much for taking your time to contribute!
-Central Dogma is not very different from any other open source projects you are aware of.
+Central Dogma Go is not very different from any other open source projects you are aware of.
 It will be amazing if you could help us by doing any of the following:

 - File an issue in [the issue tracker](https://github.com/line/centraldogma-go/issues) to report bugs and propose new features and improvements.
 - Ask a question by creating a new issue in [the issue tracker](https://github.com/line/centraldogma-go/issues).